Acupuncture Points for hip pain

 Myofascial Lines, Acupuncture & Structural Alignment

 There are many advantages to learning the myofascial lines and how this relates to the movements of the hip joint.
 One benefit is that by understanding myofascial anatomy you will be better able to treat structural conditions.
 As acupuncturist, accounting for alignment and structure may be something we are not adequately trained in.
-However, it is a crucial factor for getting better results when treating the hips and pelvis.
+However, it is a crucial factor for getting better results when treating the hips and pelvis with acupuncture.

 There could be many reasons, but if you don't account for structural conditions like pelvic tilts and rotations, your results will often be less than satisfactory.
 If you did account for these structural issues, but only did local points in the IT band or hips, you probably got some benefits, but may have missed the non-local points that can produce exceptional results.